AlanFreed/MutableTypes.jl/README.md

     n::Complex{Float64}  # Complex <: Number
 end
 ```
 There is also a helper type `LowerComplex` that is used to assist in the reading and writing of `Complex` and `MComplex` objects from and to JSON files.
-It is for internal use only.
+This type is intended for internal use only.

 ### Constructors